ad-str/ad-str/README.md

 ### 🤓 I geek out on:
 - 🎮 GAMES!
 I will literally talk to you about them or, better yet, play them with you for hours!
-- Currently playing: ToTK, P5R
+- Currently playing: KCD2, TLOU2
 - Perpetually playing: League of Legends, Rocket League, Overwatch 2, Pokemon
 - Want to play: Baldur's Gate 3
 - Completed: ... yea I'm not listing all them here.
 Instead, check out my [HowLongToBeat](https://howlongtobeat.com/user/adstr/games/completed)!